aquasecurity/tfsec/docs/checks/digitalocean/compute/kubernetes-auto-upgrades-not-enabled.md

 Not running the latest security patches on your Kubernetes cluster can make it a target for penetration.

 ### Suggested Resolution
-Set maintenace policy deterministically when auto upgrades are enabled
+Set maintenance policy deterministically when auto upgrades are enabled

 ### Insecure Example